-Venice in 2 Days: First Timers Will Fall In Love!
+Venice 2 Days: First Timers Will Fall In Love!

 Want to know the best way to spend 2 days in Venice?
 Don’t worry, I’ve got you covered!

 Venice is hands-down my favorite city in Europe.
 It is effortlessly romantic with beautiful waterways and narrow alleyways you get lost in… there is no city like this on Earth!
 It is so iconic and timeless that other cities try to duplicate its magic, without success.
-It is safe, the people are kind, the food is delicious, and it is the most incredible experience to walk along the canals.
+The city is safe, the people are kind, the food is delicious, and it is the most incredible experience to walk along the canals.
+I’ll show you how to maximize your Venice experience in 2 short days.

-This 2 day itinerary assumes you’ve checked in the night before and have 2 full days to explore Venice.
+This 2-day Venice itinerary assumes you’ve checked in the night before and have 2 full days to explore.
 If you’re arriving a bit later, consider rescheduling your tours for later in the day.
 Anyhow, I hope you’re ready to have the best trip in Venice!

 Start your day off by visiting St. Marks Square (Piazza San Marco) early in the morning, before the crowds come.
 It provides a beautiful view of the grand St. Marks Basilica (Basilica di San Marco) and Doge Palace (Palazzo Ducale) on each side.